-In 2024, we implemented investments totalling US\$10.4 million in territorial and social development initiatives.
-These were delivered through voluntary programmes, partnerships with the Ministry of Housing, and projects under the Works for Taxes mechanism.
-The initiatives focused on infrastructure, quality of life, education, entrepreneurship, and income generation.
+During 2024, we allocated US\$ 5.3 million to social investment programmes and projects focused on infrastructure for development; improving the quality of life; education; and entrepreneurship and income generation.
 Similarly, we paid US\$ 183 million in income taxes and approximately US\$ 98 million in royalties.